 Improved credit risk assessment and lower interest rates are not the only benefits of an open data CAFR.
 There are a variety of ways in which an open data CAFR can aid governmental entities in their own management, reporting, and cost-control.

-As the story of Dixon, Illinois, illustrates, an open data CAFR could have wonderful benefits in municipal management.
-That city, which lost over $50 million dollars to embezzlement, may have lost quite a bit less or nothing at all if there were a system by which a large number of observers could oversee municipal finances.
+As the story of Dixon, Illinois, illustrates, an open data CAFR could have valuable deterrence benefits for municipal management.
+That city, which lost over $50 million dollars to embezzlement, may have lost quite a bit less or nothing at all if there was a system by which a large number of observers could oversee municipal finances.
 An open data CAFR would facilitate such oversight, as well as more routine collaboration among diverse government entities, who could easily share and compare their financial information.
-Rather than communicating about common challenges with only the jurisdictions that are physically nearby, government managers might be able to find jurisdictions from across the CAFR nation with similar financial circumstances and challenges.
+Rather than communicating about common challenges with only the jurisdictions that are physically nearby, government managers might be able to find jurisdictions from across the nation with similar financial circumstances and challenges.

-An open data CAFR would more easily identify to higher-level managers, such as state offices that oversee local finance, which governments are struggling, the reasons why (thanks to automated analysis built with machine learning), and which governments’ reserve funds are inadequate to the exigencies they are likely to face.
-The decisions governmental entities have made would become more measurable if an open data CAFR were available to provide data for that use.
+An open data CAFR would allow higher-level managers, such as state offices that oversee local finance, to identify which governments are struggling, the reasons why they are struggling (thanks to automated analysis built with machine learning), and which governments’ reserve funds are inadequate to the exigencies they are likely to face.
+The decisions that governmental entities have made would become more measurable if an open data CAFR were available to provide data for that use.

 [T]wo of the main forms used for the annual audit that the federal government requires grantees receiving over $750,000 to complete, known as the Single Audit process, are duplicative ...
 HHS worked with other agencies to create an electronic environment in which grantees could report the information electronically, once, and fulfill the requirements of both forms ...
 “If grant recipients are able to eliminate duplicative input of [audit] information … they will have increased reporting accuracy and reduce the time it takes to [complete] their annual Single Audit.”